gilhrpenner/BIA-Release/docs/en-us/bia.md

 -   Both x86 and amd64 (x64) binaries are provided for Windows.
 Please note, the ARM version of Windows is not supported
 -   Pentium Dual-Core or later, preferably an i3 or better
 -   Minimum of 2GB RAM, 4GB for a better experience
+-   Admin privivileges are necessary for the bot to work

 #### Mac OS